arbasil05/Implementation-of-SVM-For-Spam-Mail-Detection/README.md

 ```
 /*
 Program to implement the SVM For Spam Mail Detection..
-Developed by: Meyyappan T
+Developed by: Abdur Rahman Basil A H
-RegisterNumber:  2122232400864
+RegisterNumber:  212223040002
 */